 UMassOnline, as an education consortium, offers a variety of services including technology support and marketing.
 Its mission is to work collaboratively with the campuses to identify, develop and support a variety of academic programs and areas of investment and interest, while recognizing the value of shared services in reducing costs, increasing efficiencies and improving outcomes.

-During the past five years, programs offered by the University’s five campuses through UMassOnline have grown by more than 50 percent.
-Revenue has increased by 51 percent – from $56.2 million to $85.1 million.
+During the past five years, programs offered by the University’s five campuses through UMassOnline have grown by more than 39 percent.
+Course enrollment revenue has increased by 33 percent – from $72.1 million to $96 million.